jeffpdavies/-home-jeffdavies-udacity-git-course-frontend-nanodegree-feedreader/README.md

 # Feed Reader Testing in Jasmine.js
 This is a project to test a feedReader code in Jasmine.js with jQuery to select DOM elements.

-The project bode base is from Udacity which has contained the first test "RSS Feeds".
+The project code base is from Udacity which has contained the first test "RSS Feeds".

 # How to run the app locally